spiral/docs/database/builders.md

 As many other DB layers spiral provide way to construct basic SQL queries using set of generation classes.
 Such classes support fluent syntax which simplifies their usage in everyday applications.

 ## Before we start
-Before we will start learning about diffrent query builders let's try to create a table in our database first, we are going to use controller action for that:
+Before we will start learning about different query builders let's try to create a table in our database first, we are going to use controller action for that:

 ```php
 public function index(Database $database)